The NABU RetroNET Preservation Project is founded by...

 Other NABU Projects

 Several other ongoing projects are using the NABU PC.

 *Note: Find all recent NABU-related projects on the community forum.

 Team Behind NABU RetroNET

-Original NABU PAK cracker and author of The Internet Adapter, Cloud CP/M, and other tools & utilities.
+Original NABU hacker and author of The Internet Adapter, Cloud CP/M, and other tools & utilities.

-Ex-NABU Software Engineer and provider of vintange NABU hardware, software, and disk images.
+Ex-NABU Game Software Engineer and keeper of NABU hardware, software, disk images and stories.